EbookFoundation/fef-questionnaire/README.md

 * styling of required questions has been spiffed up.
 * export of response data has been fixed.
 * compatibility with Django 1.8.
 Compatibility with other versions of Django has not been tested.
+* refactoring of views
+* documentation has been updated to reflect Django 1.8.
+* email and subject functionality has not been tested